mateipruteanu/CroG/README.md

 ## My Responsabilities
 - Worked on the Frontend for the Search page & on the CSS for the project
-- Made the Authentication part of the app (microservice and handling of forms from frontend)
+- Made the Authentication part of the app (microservice and handling of forms from frontend, session management)
 - Implemented the update account feature

 ## Features